 Experience has proven that unexpected practices arise on the front lines.
 To be used effectively, data must be able to circulate throughout the company, which means avoiding the belief that data decentralization is a simple concept.
 In practice, decentralizing data is an integral part of an Analytics as a Service strategy.

 However, such good intentions may sometimes clash with the very nature of Modern Analytics platforms when billing is based on the number of users.
 That is one of the reasons why we have not chosen this particular model, since we believe that it goes against the natural grain: involving the right users in a data project increases its value.
 The idea is to foster, and not hinder, such synergy.

-#3 Transform data into a service
+#3 Turning real-time data as a service

 External data, and especially open data, should not be considered to be a “gift”.
 It is a rendered service that invokes another service in return.
 The aim is not only to be transparent about where data come from, but make a commitment to the value of the resulting service.

 An insurance company collecting healthcare data from its policyholders is required to explain the reasons behind its project and specify which new service (for the customer) will benefit from the data, not only for regulatory reasons, but to obtain consent from the customer that is worth the paper it is written on.
 Explaining the purpose for collecting data is also the best guarantee of obtaining high-quality data.
 The critical question in both the B2B and B2C markets is how to return data as a service to the people submitting their information?